Couchiching Health at Home Program

 • Making or changing bed linens, placing linens in a washing machine within the home, cleaning of items and primary living areas after Personal Support use including light vacuuming and dusting, garbage disposal and light meal preparation.

-*Denotes care that may be provided by varied disciplines, including PSW, Nursing or Therapy providers.
+*Denotes care that may be provided by varied disciplines, including PSW, Nursing or Therapy Providers.

 Respite*